koushikbajpayee06/devTinder-frontEnd/README.md

 - Edit Profile Features
 - Show Profile Features
 - Show Toast Message on Save of Profile
-- See all my connections
+- New Page - See all my connections
--
+- New Page - See all my connection Requests

 # Deployment